Life Expectancy and Recovery: How Getting Help Adds Years to Your Life

-• Stage 1: In early-stage alcoholism, a person who drinks excessively doesn't realize they have a problem.
+• Stage 1: In early-stage AUD, a person who drinks excessively doesn't realize they have a problem.
 They may drink to reduce feelings of loneliness, anxiety or boredom.

-• Stage 2: Middle-stage alcoholism occurs when the person develops a high tolerance to alcohol and needs it to prevent withdrawal symptoms.
+• Stage 2: Middle-stage AUD occurs when the person develops a high tolerance to alcohol and needs it to prevent withdrawal symptoms.

-• Stage 3: Late-stage or end-stage alcoholism is a full-blown addiction that most often requires medical detox to start recovery.
+• Stage 3: Late-stage or end-stage AUD is a full-blown addiction that most often requires medical detox to start recovery.
 This is the stage where a person spends most of their time drinking.

 • Dehydration and wrinkles